PyroMikeGit/SuperKaizoIronMON/README.md

 4. You must pivot to a NEW Pokémon about midway through the game, before beating the game:
    - See [Game Specific Rules](#game-specific-rules) for when this must be done, usually after the 4th Gym and/or in the Safari Zone
    - Only Pokémon that have defeated a Gym Leader can enter the Safari Zone, or otherwise be used for Mid-game pivoting
    - For this "pivot", you may catch 3 Pokémon and compare them.
-You may level, evo, or teach TMs to any of the 3.
+You may level, evo, teach TMs, etc. to any of the 3.
 You must eventually settle on using ONE of them.
    - You may catch an additional 4th Pokémon if it's one of your starter favorites.
    - Once you settle on a pivot:
       - It must be different than any Pokémon you were running before; if it later evolves into one of those Pokémon, that's OK